 - Multi-function buttons for easier interaction with the software

 The Creaform MetraSCAN is also available in a cheaper version, the MetraSCAN 350.
 It is slower and only offers 3 laser crosses (7 laser crosses plus one beam mode for the MetraSCAN 750).

 The HandyPROBE is an additional sensor, also used in combination with the C-Track.
 Is it possible to only buy the HandyPROBE and C-Track system, or the HandyPROBE along with the MetraSCAN.

-The HandyPROBE is dedicated for precision measurement.
-The sensor only weights 0.5 kg and can be held in two different ways (cf. above pictures).
+The HandyPROBE is dedicated to precision measurement.
+The sensor only weighs 0.5 kg and can be held in two different ways (cf. above pictures).
 Both the MetraSCAN and the HandyPROBE received a Red Dot Design award in 2016 for the quality of their design.

 Getting started with the Creaform MetraSCAN 750

-These industrial equipments require a specific calibration process.
-This is quite long, but not more time consuming than what you would experience with structured light desktop 3D scanners.
+These industrial equipment require a specific calibration process.
+This is quite long, but not more time-consuming than what you would experience with structured light desktop 3D scanners.

 First the C-Track must be calibrated, a process achieved with the long vertical bar held by the operator.

-The MetraSCAN 750 itself must been calibrated, with a custom made IR plate.
+The MetraSCAN 750 itself must be calibrated, with a custom-made IR plate.
 Each calibration process takes around 5 minutes.